wheelnext/pep_xxx_wheel_variants/docs/narratives/build_backends.md

 # Building wheel variants - UX design

+*Primary target audience: developers who want to build wheels for distribution on PyPI or another index server.*

 ## Querying plugin variables and values

 Before we start building, we need to know what variants can potentially be built.